devmike01/MapboxAutocomplete-Compose/README.md

 ### Implementation
 - Add `mapboxautocomplete` to your `.gradle` or `.gradle.kts`file
 - Import the library where you want to use it
+- Add your mapbox API KEY to your `local.properties` file.
 - Add the below code in your `composable` function.
 And you're good to go.
 ```kotlin